Azure/Spark-Operationalization-On-Azure/README.md

 AML_HDI_PW: <your hdinsight user password>
 ```

-Copy over batch_score.py from the git repo[add git repo link] on your local machine.
+Copy the batch_score.py from the [Azure ML vNext git repo](https://github.com/Azure/AzureML-vNext) to your local machine.

-This is the pySpark program that will be deployed as the batch scoring web service for your food inspections model.
+This is the pySpark script that defines scoring web service for your food inspections model.

-On the command prompt on your machine, type the following CLI command to deploy your web service.
+From the command prompt on your machine, type the following CLI command to deploy your web service:

 ```
 aml service create batch -n batch_score_webservice -input --input-data -input --trained-model='wasb:///HdiSamples/HdiSamples/FoodInspectionDataModel’ -output --output-data
 ```

 This command creates your web service and saves it in the storage associated with the HDInsight cluster.

 Run the following command for guidance on calling the web service:

 ```